a11ywatch/node-iframe/README.md

 );
 ```

-On the client use directly in your iframe if your api is on the same server set the url below like this or if your using a framework like gatsby, nextjs, etc
+On the client use directly in your iframe if your api is on the same server set the url below like this or if your using a framework like gatsby, nextjs, etc or non-express apps

 ```html
 <iframe src="/iframe/?url=https://www.etsy.com" />